agilbert1412/HanabiStrategy/Strategy/Level 1 - First Principles/8 - Discard Principle.md

 This table is the number of discards possible without reducing the max score, for different number of players and suits.
 Some combinations are simply unwinnable and shouldn't be played.

-The table also shows the number of available clues (discards + 8), and therefore the minimum efficiency (cards played per clue, on average) needed to win the different combination
+The table also shows the number of available clues (discards + 8), and therefore the minimum efficiency (cards played per clue, on average) needed to win the different combinations.

-Red: Unwinnable unless the shuffle is extremely lucky, don't bother
+* Red: Unwinnable unless the shuffle is extremely lucky, don't bother
-Orange: Extremely hard and many shuffles will be unwinnable
+* Orange: Extremely hard and many shuffles will be unwinnable
-Yellow: Hard and some shuffles will be unwinnable
+* Yellow: Hard and some shuffles will be unwinnable
-No Color: Easy, All or almost all shuffles are winnable
+* No Color: Easy, All or almost all shuffles are winnable

 <p align="center">
     <img src="images/8_DiscardTable.png" />